hybrisPawelWiacek/YouTubeKnowledgeMiner/attached_assets/arch.md

 - **Database Layer:** Neon PostgreSQL (native to Replit) with pgvector extension for semantic search
 - **Authentication:** Supabase Auth for Google OAuth with strategic account prompting
 - **AI Services:** OpenAI integration for transcript analysis and Q&A
-- **Anonymous Sessions:** Server-side session management for anonymous users with database persistence
+- **Anonymous Sessions:** Server-side session management with dedicated user ID (7) and database-backed session tracking

 ## Technology Stack